colonyos/documentation/content/colonies-cli.rst

     ExecutorId=ee58b16a187bb4467437cc068741118bf6ca0ba42e6589c7ea016550ac63e517
     ProcessId=0ddcc0b74ab1ec0cace153432fbf0bb3c7cdd3deffc0d0a69ad1f210f570962c

-The Helloworld Executor is now assigned to the process, which means that it have exclusive access to it.
-No other Executors can hence be assigned this particular process.
-Only the assigned Executor can manipulate the process, such as closint it.
+The Helloworld executor is now assigned to the process, which means that it have exclusive access to it.
+No other executors can hence be assigned this particular process.
+Only the assigned executor can manipulate the process, such as closint it.
 Now close the process with a result string (Hej).

 .. code-block:: console